ehynds/jquery-notify/README.markdown

 // basic
 $("#container").notify();

-// or with options (there are only 3)
+// or with options (there are only 2)
 $("#container").notify({
 	speed: 500,
-	lifespan: 4000,
-	sticky: true
+	expires: true
 });
 </pre>